-To find out why your AdSense account can't be activated, either sign in to AdSense or read the email we sent you.
-The main reasons why we can't activate an account are:
+Sometimes you need to fix some issues before you can use AdSense.
+To find out why your AdSense account wasn't approved, either sign in to AdSense or read the email we sent you.
+The main reasons why we can't approve an account are described below.

-Review the AdSense Program policies and prohibited content policies to make sure your site is in compliance.
+Review the AdSense Program policies to make sure your site is in compliance.
 Keep in mind that we may review all pages of your site, not just the sign-up URL where you placed the code.
 After you've adjusted your content, sign in to AdSense and confirm that you've resolved the issues on your site.
 We'll then proceed with activating your AdSense account.

 How to address issues with your site's content

 Here's a list of common content issues and some steps that you can take to fix them:

 - Insufficient content

 - Issues with your traffic sources